-The subject forms part of a mixed residential area situated approximately 1.5 miles north of Dundee City Centre.
+The subjects form part of an established Local Authority built residential development situated approximately 2.5 miles North-West of Dundee City Centre.
+The immediate surrounding properties are of similar age and construction.
 All essential amenities are available within easy reach.

-At the time of inspection, the subject was generally found to be in a fair condition, although some works of repair and maintenance are required.
-Elements are also ageing and are likely to require attention and/or upgrading/replacement in due course.
+At the time of inspection, the subjects were generally found to be in a fair condition, although some works of repair and maintenance are required.
+Elements are also ageing and are likely to require attention and/or upgrading/replacement.